-- Formal summative assessments at the end of each academic year - Key assessment tasks in each subject area throughout the academic year - Analysis of pupil progress data at regular faculty meetings - Review of interventions/support - Feedback from parents and pupil - SEND SEF audits - Regular meetings between the SENDCo and Headteacher - Termly meetings with the governor responsible for SEND in the school
+- Formal summative assessments at the end of each academic year. - Key assessment tasks in each subject area throughout the academic year.

+- Analysis of pupil progress data at regular faculty meetings. - Review of interventions/support. - Feedback from parents and pupil. - SEND SEF audits. - Regular meetings between the SENDCo and School Leader. - Termly meetings with the governor responsible for SEND in the school.

-6.11 Enabling pupils with SEND to engage in activities available to those in the school who do not have SEND
+6.11 Enabling pupils with SEND to engage in activities available to those in the school who do not have SEND.

-All of our extra-curricular activities and school visits are available to all our pupils, including our before-and after-school clubs.
+All our extra-curricular activities and school visits are available to all our pupils.